esTse/Screenshots/README.md

 # Screenshots
-This challenge is a basic SSRF example, we can't access /flag directly but we can throw the screenshot functionality.
+This challenge is a basic SSRF example, we can't access /flag directly.
 ```
 http://127.0.0.1/flag
 ```